rafaelsoteldosilva/restaurant-suggestions/README.md

    </View>
 </View>
 ```

+StarRating was imported from the "react-native-star-rating" library https://www.npmjs.com/package/react-native-star-rating

 The user can scroll through the lists of restaurants within each category, or click on one of the images to enter `ResultsShowScreen.js`, which is invoked through a `TouchableOpacity` that encloses the call to `ResultsDetail.js`.